-In my research, I work on the new geopolitics of higher education and the effects of globalization on education policy.
+In my research, I study the effects of current global shifts on education policy.

-I research higher education around the globe and have particular expertise in comparative studies, higher education, and in the study of Central Asia and the former Soviet space.
-I am fluent in Russian.
+I research education policy around the globe and have particular expertise in comparative studies, higher education, and in the study of Central Asia and the former Soviet space.
 I draw from an array of theories, frameworks and qualitative methods that enable me to take a critical approach to the study of knowledge politics, processes of globalization, and power.
 I strive to increase diversity in scholarship by using my position to increase the range and volume of voices that are heard.